Venepuncture / phlebotomy course introduction

 - Understand anatomy and physiology and correct vein selection.

-- Be familiar with equipment and exercise choice in using most appropriate equipment.
+- Be familiar with the equipment and exercise choice in using the most appropriate equipment.

 - Practice safely in terms of infection control and waste management.